Onslip/automation/README.md

 [ios_instruments_client]: https://github.com/troybowman/ios_instruments_client

 [^1]: Using our [fork of Capacitor](https://github.com/Onslip/capacitor-android-v16) together with Crosswalk, it's
-      possible to run (and now automate) hybrid applications even on ancient devices running Android 4.1 from 2012.
+      possible to run (and now automate or test) hybrid applications even on ancient devices running Android 4.1 from 2012.